 Quick Answer: Private mortgage workout terminology is the operational vocabulary lenders and servicers use to resolve defaults without foreclosure.
-Knowing these 15 terms lets you structure faster, cleaner deals — and avoid the costly mistakes covered in our full workout strategies guide.
+Knowing these 15 terms lets you structure faster, cleaner deals — and avoid the costly mistakes that derail recovery efforts on private mortgage notes.

 Why Does Workout Vocabulary Matter for Private Lenders?